Powerful Primitives in the Bounded Quantum Storage Model: One-Time Programs

-The following lemma states that a single path in a branching program randomized with Kilian's method reveals nothing except for the evaluation of the program on the input corresponding to that path.
+Before proving security, we mention the following lemma which states that a single path in a branching program randomized with Kilian's method reveals nothing except for the evaluation of the program on the input corresponding to that path.

 \begin{lemma}[Kilian Randomization \cite{k88}] For any two sets $\{M_{j}\}_{j\in[N]}$ and $\{M_{j}'\}_{j\in[N]}$ of matrices such that $M_j,M_j'\in \hil{M}_k$ and $\prod_{j\in N}M_j=\prod_{j\in N}M'_j$, there exists matrices $(D_{j})_{j\in [N-1]}$ such that $D_j\in \hil{M}_k$ and